Pickman123/Private-Projects/Wix Official Notifications (internal docs)/Account-Level Automation Implementation/E2E Flow.md

 ## 3. Trigger Testing Flow

-Thoroughly test account-level triggers to ensure your automation works end-to-end before release.
+- Thoroughly test account-level triggers to ensure your automation works end-to-end before release.
+- Make sure to turn ON the dedicated test feature toggle - (spec: xxx) for enabling the testing process

 ### Step 3.1: Install Your App on the Test Site